LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Crystal-Weaver.md

 ## Level 5 - Glittering Storm (4 Essence)
 The Genasi attains mastery over crystalline forces, allowing them to unleash a torrent of razor-sharp crystals upon their adversaries.

 As an action, the Genasi can expend 4 Essence to invoke a "Glittering Storm."
-In a 30-foot circle centred the Genasi, razor-sharp crystals rain down, dealing damage to all creatures within the area.
+In a 15-foot circle centred on the Genasi, razor-sharp crystals swirl around - dealing damage to all creatures caught in the storm.
+A creature caught in the storm must make a dexterity saving throw.
+- **Failed Throw**: The